Prill School

-Prill School, also known as the Prill School Museum, is a historic one-room school building located in Henry Township near Akron, Fulton County, Indiana.
+Prill School, also known as the Prill School Museum, is a historic one-room school building located in Henry Township near Akron, Indiana.
 It was built in 1876, and is a one-story, rectangular, red brick building topped by a slate gable roof.
 The Prill School closed in 1925.
 The school was restored in 1971 by a group of local citizens and opened to visitors as a museum.

 It was listed on the National Register of Historic Places in 1981.